We’ve partnered with UpgradedPoints.com to help make recommendations on our favorite travel credit cards.

 From great bonus categories, to flexible point redemption options, and a low annual fee, there is a lot to love about the Chase Sapphire Preferred card.

-- Earn 2x Ultimate Rewards points per $1 spent on all travel and dining purchases
+- Earn 2x points on all other travel purchases

 - Earn 5x Ultimate Rewards points per $1 spent on Lyft purchases (expires March 2022)